ppoffice/validator.js/README.en.md

 |url         |The field under validation must be formatted as an URL.
 It does not support non-English urls.|

 ## Demo Entries
-`./test/index.html`     Naive JavaScript support test
+`./test/index.html`     native JavaScript support test

 `./test/node.js`        Node.js support test